 She graduated from Columbia University School of Law in 1996 and was a Harlan Fiske Stone Scholar.
 Ms. Zyskowski received her undergraduate degree from Harvard University.

-Mary Louise Weber is Associate General Counsel – Governance and ESG at Verizon, where, as part of Verizon’s newly-formed cross-functional ESG team, she has focused on expanding the company’s environmental, social and governance (ESG) engagement and reporting.
-Over the past year, Mary Lou and the team successfully transitioned Verizon’s historical corporate responsibility reporting to an investor-focused ESG report with content informed by the Global Reporting Initiative (GRI) standards, the Sustainability Accounting Standards Board’s (SASB) Telecommunications Services standard, feedback received through engagement with Verizon’s institutional investors and a third-party materiality assessment.
+Mary Louise Weber is Associate General Counsel – Governance and ESG at Verizon, where, as part of Verizon’s cross-functional ESG team, she has focused on expanding the company’s environmental, social and governance (ESG) engagement and reporting.
+Last year, Mary Lou and the team successfully transitioned Verizon’s historical corporate responsibility reporting to an investor-focused ESG report with content informed by the Global Reporting Initiative (GRI) standards, the Sustainability Accounting Standards Board’s (SASB) Telecommunications Services standard, feedback received through engagement with Verizon’s institutional investors and a third-party materiality assessment.
 The team also produced Verizon’s first report aligned with the recommendations of the Taskforce on Climate-related Financial Disclosures (TCFD), which shares Verizon’s climate change resilience story and helps stakeholders better understand how the company is mitigating climate change risks and proactively pursuing the opportunities of the transition to a low-carbon economy.

 Mary Lou has been a member of Verizon’s corporate governance group for over 20 years, advising on a variety of corporate legal matters, including securities law compliance and corporate governance.
 Prior to joining Verizon in 1998, Mary Lou was a partner and associate in the Business & Finance group of Reid & Priest LLP in New York.
 She has a Juris Doctor degree from the University of Virginia School of Law and a Bachelor of Arts degree in Philosophy from Smith College.